A rural county in Washington state hasn't wasted a single Covid-19 vaccine dose. Here's its secret - KTVZ

 How they’ve had ‘zero doses wasted’

-The county received more than 2,100 doses of the vaccine earlier this week and it has already assigned a name of a person to each one of those valuable vials, Elliott said.
+The county received more than 2,100 doses of the vaccine last week and it has already assigned a name of a person to each one of those valuable vials, Elliott said.

 That may not sound like a lot to someone in a big city, but it’s a lot in this county.
 Located in central Washington, Kittitas County has 48,140 residents, according to the state’s Office of Financial Management.